miohtama/opsec/source/infrastructure/index.rst

 **Throttle or ban IPs with multiple login attempts?** Yes / No

-Prevent bruteforce attacks against your service by blocking multiple login attempts.
-Log monitoring software like fail2ban can do this with almost zero configuration for stock applications like SSH and common web servers.
+Prevent bruteforce attacks against your service by blocking multiple login attempts. asdf Log monitoring software like fail2ban can do this with almost zero configuration for stock applications like SSH and common web servers.
 Please note that IP blocking is not effective against adversaries with botnets with thousands of global IPs in their posession.